 Jaclyn Levine, Ballet Instructor

-Jaclyn has extensive training in ballet, studying at Repertory Dance Theatre, Pennsylvania Academy of Ballet, Kirov Academy of Ballet in D.C., and Nutmeg Conservatory for the Arts, in CT.
-Jaclyn spent several years dancing with Dance Theatre of Pennsylvania.
-As a student, Jaclyn was one of six students selected to study with Vadim Pisarev and Inna Dorofeeva with the Donetsk Ballet of Ukraine.
+Jaclyn Levine has extensive training in ballet, studying at Repertory Dance Theatre, Pennsylvania Academy of Ballet, and the Kirov Academy of Ballet in Washington D.C.
+At 17, Jaclyn attended Nutmeg Conservatory for the Arts’ year round ballet program in Torrington, CT, where she received training from Alexei Tchernichov and Eleanor D’Antuono.
+Jaclyn was also selected for an exclusive summer training program in Philadelphia, PA where she was one of six dancers coached by Vadim Pisarev and Inna Dorofeeva, from the Donetsk Ballet of Ukraine.

 “Ballet for Figure Skaters” started with one 7-year old competitive figure skater in 2010.
 A Mom and her Daughter came to a local Ballet School in Scottsdale, AZ, where I was teaching a ballet class for 6-7 year olds.
 The Mom of the Figure Skater told me that she was sent to the studio by their coach because her Daughter was in need of ballet.
 I was instantly intrigued, because I had been a fan of figure skating for as long as I could remember.
 After a few weeks of classes with this young figure skater, we did a few private lessons where we looked at her skating programs specifically.
 It didn’t take long before her coach noticed a difference.
 Then…Word Spread!!!
 It wasn’t long before I had a skater or two from another coach.
 A month or so later, I received a phone call from the head of the Figure Skating Department at the Scottsdale Ice Den asking if I would be interested in becoming the “Resident Ballet Coach”?
 I was thrilled, and of course said yes!
 That was the start of the “Ballet for Figure Skaters” Program.